jsmreese/moment-duration-format/README.md

 #### minValue

-Use `minValue` to render generalized output for small duration values, e.g. `"< 5 minutes"`. `minValue` must be a positive integer and is applied to the least-magnitude moment token in the format template.
+Use `minValue` to render generalized output for small duration values, e.g. `"< 5 minutes"`. `minValue` must be a positive number and is applied to the least-magnitude moment token in the format template.

 ```javascript
 moment.duration(59, "seconds").format("h [hours], m [minutes]", {